AlexMercedCoder/apache-iceberg-ui/README.md

 1. Use the sidebar explorer to browse namespaces and tables.
 2. Click on a table to view its metadata, schema, and snapshots.
 3. Use the upload button (cloud icon) next to any table to upload data files.
+4. Use the "Play" button (▶️) next to any table to instantly populate a `SELECT *` query in the editor.

 ### Running SQL Queries